hochfilzer/prosperity2/README.md

 Using this, one could try to determine whether the gift basket was relatively cheap or expensive compared to its composites, and thus make trading decisions.
 In backtests it seemed more profitable to just trade gift baskets informed by the information on the underlying, but this didn't protect against strong market movements.
 I wanted to obtain a market neutral position and thus executed a pair trading strategy.
-For example, if I determine that gift baskets were currently cheap to the price of the underlying I would purchase a gift basket and sell the corresponding amount of the composites.
+For example, if I determine that gift baskets were currently cheap compared to the price of the underlying I would purchase a gift basket and sell the corresponding amount of the composites.
 I found that this worked very well for me, and generated a good amount of PnL.

 ## Round 4
 The two newly introduced assets in this round were `COCONUT` and `COCONUT_COUPON`.
 A `COCONUT_COUPON` functioned like a european call option on `COCONUT` with an expiry date of 250 trading days at a strike price of 10,000 seashells.
 In the video that was provided by IMC the fair option price, 250 days from expiry was mentioned.
 This enabled me to compute the implied volatility using Black Scholes.
 Under the (naive) assumption that the implied volatility would remain constant for the remainder of the trading period one could compute the fair price of `COCONUT_COUPON`.
 Based on this I either bought or sold `COCONUT_COUPON`, and to remain in a market neutral position I delta hedged using `COCONUT`.
+This worked well for the historical data.
+I also considered alternative models for the option price such as binomial pricing, and other strategies such as volatility trading, but none of these worked as well as the more naive approach outlined above.
+I was happy with the PnL from this round.
 I should also note here that it was not possible to exercise the coupons at any point and should really be considered as an independent asset.

 ## Round 5
 Here the organizers did not introduce any new assets or trading mechanics but instead released historical data regarding which bots made which trades.
 We could